tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 (we don't need a type variable to return `IntType` for int literals, for example), but I think it makes for easier reading.
-If I were to slim it down a bit, I think the rule I would use is "only invent a type variable if it needs to be constrained in the type of something else and not returned".
+If I were to slim it down a bit, I think the rule I would use is "only invent a type variable if it needs to be constrained in the type of something else".
 Like in `Apply`.

 ```python
 def infer_j(expr: Object, ctx: Context) -> TyVar: